deloitte-capstone/responsible-ai/weeks/06-Fairness-Assessments.md

 * How can we assess algorithmic fairness?
 * What metrics are commonly used to measure fairness?
 * What can’t be captured in data?
+* Class this week is on TUESDAY NOVEMBER 7TH!!

 ## Pre-Class Readings
 Please read the following: